The DOWNING Journalism Award

 A recent addition to the roster of prestigious awards offered by Women Writing the West, The DOWNING Journalism Award, recognizes journalism and articles first published in the year prior to the entry period.
 The inaugural year of 2018 brought substantial submissions, and WWW looks forward to honoring future recipients of this significant award.

-Meet 2023 Judge Stuart Rosebrook | Guidelines | Rubric | Past DOWNING Award Winners
+Meet 2024 Judge Mona Neeley | Guidelines | Rubric | Past DOWNING Award Winners

 Deanna Dickinson McCall for “Rolling With the Punches” published in The Range.